 Once the burial or cremation is complete, a cemetery or crematory staff person mails a copy of the burial transit permit to the health department.

 What You Should Know about Transport, Embalming, Home Funerals, and More

 There is no state that requires embalming.
 For state-by-state rules, read Caring for Your Own Dead by Lisa Carlson.

 We are aware of no state that requires vaults, though many cemeteries require them.

 KS, ID, and MN require embalming when a body is transported by common carrier (by plane for example).
-NJ and AK require embalming for transporting out of state by any means if the body won’t arrive at its final destination within 24 hours of death.
+AK requires embalming for transporting out of state by any means if the body won’t arrive at its final destination within 24 hours of death.
 AL requires embalming for any out-of-state transport by any means.
 We accept embalmed bodies for burial where required by such laws.
-Please ask one of our Co-Directors to authorize the request in writing, as per our rules and regulations.
+Please ask our Burial Coordinator to authorize the request in writing, as per our rules and regulations.

 Some NY State funeral homes handling in-state cases may be willing to release the body to the family once they have the burial transit permit.
 Ask the funeral director if this is possible, if you wish to handle more of the process yourself.
 You will need to arrange for a NY funeral director to meet your group upon arrival with the body at Greensprings to complete paperwork required for burial.

 Generally, to bring a body from the hospital or hospice, you’ll need a funeral director to transport it to your home, then later to the cemetery.
 You may then handle the remaining details yourself.